CasAndreu/rlda/README.rst

    :alt: alternate text
    :align: center

-... or you can also save the top keywords for each model's topics in a separate "csv" file and explore them in a spreadsheet like Excel
+... or you can also save the top keywords for each model's topics in a separate "csv" file and explore them in Excel

 >>> robust_model.save_top_kws()